hubblo-org/scaphandre/docs_src/tutorials/quickstart.md

 If you don't get this output and get an error, jump to the [Troubleshooting](../troubleshooting.md) section of the documentation.

-At that point, you're ready to use scaphandre the way you like.
+At that point, you're ready to use scaphandre.
 The Stdout exporter is very basic and other exporters should allow you to use and send those metrics the way you like.

 The [prometheus exporter](references/exporter-prometheus.md), for example, allows you to expose power consumption metrics as an HTTP endpoint that can be scrapped by a [prometheus](https://prometheus.io) instance: